AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 These rules contain the list of character strings which can be returned by remote servers and which let you qualify the error (**Hard**, **Soft** or **Ignored**).

-The default rules are as follows:
+The default rules are as follows.

 ### Bounce mails {#bounce-mails}